What is an environmental portrait and what is not

 Sometimes they use your photo as a vertical shot, as they did here for a magazine cover.
 Notice how this, too, is an environmental portrait.

-Here are a few more examples for you and see where I sometimes used artificial light to help the photo.
+Here are a few more examples.
+You can see where I sometimes used artificial light to enhance the photo.

 While this appears to be natural light, it is not.
 Here is the lighting setup for the man at the desk: